Video above from Triple B roundup, 2018

 Because our first task involved gaining a humane policy and fighting against abuse it is often assumed all wild horse issues fall only under “animal welfare.”
 Stopping the abuse (just a couple of years ago it was worse than you see today) was “life and death” and the first line for us.
 Our work goes much, much, deeper than that.
 That deeper work into land uses has hit code red.

 In 2014 the “sage grouse” conversation began to emerge.
-Meeting after meeting I looked around the room and there were no wild horse orgs, and not one of the multi-species “animal rights groups” you often see in wild horse sanctuary or adoption stories.
+Meeting after meeting I looked around the room and there were no wild horse orgs.
 Sage grouse was deep land use planning; the place the “wild” wild horse lives, breaths and needs protection.
 It was critical for me to be there, understand, engage.
 It was worth the time and effort but it did not make a great social media post in a world run on “impressions and likes.”
 (Many of our readers will remember articles like this one from 2015; Sage Grouse Rebellion.)
+I was watched closely by the BLM State Director, John Ruhs.
+I was under pressure and feared my volunteer agreement, gathering data and fertility control, would be cancelled.
+I made an appointment to discuss my serious concerns.
+That appointment never happened.

 In 2017 we saw the “sage grouse 2.0” plans, that cost millions of tax payer dollars, tanked as one of the very first items under this new administration to be destroyed.
 Not a year into this administration, but out of the gate, the entire plan was scrubbed.